misabitencourt/javascript-made-simple/docs/ARTICLE.md

 ### The View -  Manipulation Elements with just Javascript

-The Javascript runtime available on the current major browsers is powerfull.
+The Javascript runtime available on the current major browsers is powerful.
 One of its power is the [DOM element](https://developer.mozilla.org/en-US/docs/Web/API/Element) manipulation.
 Despite that, the "raw javascript" element API could be simplifyed by our home made functions.
 For example, if you must create a title for one application section using the built in api, it would be like:

 ```javascript
 const title = document.createElement('h1'); // Creates element